-- 6.1 ATC will continue to provide a radar approach service within R421AB and will continue to issue positive control instructions to any aircraft where required. - 6.2 All required conditions of entry to a Restricted Area remain extant, i.e. only aircraft in receipt of an ATC clearance (military or civil) may enter R421AB.
+6.1 ATC will provide a radar approach service within R421AB and issue positive control instructions to any aircraft where required.

+6.2 All required conditions of entry to a Restricted Area remain extant, i.e. only aircraft in receipt of an ATC clearance (military or civil) may enter R421AB.
 Furthermore, entry into R421AB is subject to conditions and the applications of priorities as per ERSA.